 Once the oscillator signal leaves the mixer it is sent to the filters.
-Blofeld Plug-In offers two filter units, each with its own individual settings.
+Blofeld software offers two filter units, each with its own individual settings.
 The signal flow in the filters can be controlled via the Routing function.
-The filters are components that have significant influence on Blofeld Plug-In's sound characteristics.
+The filters are components that have significant influence on Blofeld Software's sound characteristics.